 Make sure that your shipping policies are clearly visible and accessible to your shoppers.

-This is especially important when you’re running a dropshipping business.
+This is especially important when you’re running an Aliexpress dropshipping business.

 Entrepreneurs who are using the dropshipping business model are aware that their products will take a little longer to arrive, however, that doesn’t mean that their customers are.